hydrobricks/hydrobricks-doc/doc/basics.rst

 By default, each hydro unit has a single ``ground`` land cover.
 Catchments with glaciers or other distinct surface types require multiple land covers.
-Each land cover has a type (which determines its physical behaviour) and a name (which distinguishes it from other covers of the same type).
-For example, a catchment with bare-ice and debris-covered glacier areas uses three covers:
+Each land cover has a type (which determines its physical behaviour) and a name (which distinguishes it from other land covers of the same type).
+For example, a catchment with bare-ice and debris-covered glacier areas uses three land covers:

 .. code-block:: python